An extra GC dimension – when needed

 The best of both worlds

 The patented GERSTEL Selectable 1D/2D-GC/MS System enables the best of both worlds.
 The system can be used for routine single dimensional GC/MS analysis without any additional complications.
-With the click of a mouse it can be switched to perform two-dimensional separation when needed for more complex matrices.
+When needed, with the click of a mouse it can be switched to perform two-dimensional separation.
 This also allows interesting sections of the chromatogram to be collected and concentrated from multiple runs to better separate and isolate trace compounds.
 All this is performed using just one GC/MS system.

 Both columns are installed on the same GC and heated independently using Low Thermal Mass (LTM) technology.